top of page

 Sky bridges

 The checkered fields lay still under the sky bridges.
-The living reflect on the stillness of their lives, like watching imaginary flights that stitch together the departures and arrivals, connecting foreign territories.
-Yet they remain under the translucent bridge, tending their homestead.
-There is a feeling of quiet destinations, bridging the divides of existence.
+The living reflects on the solitude as they watch regular flights that stitch the departures and arrivals connecting foreign and unknown territories.
+They remain under the translucent bridge, tending their homestead.
+The general acceptance of quiet destinations bridges the divides of existence.

 Mixed Media – oil paint, carved high density foam, mylar on acrylic panel